mjc92/studies/notes/Resnet_in_Resnet.md

 - Targ et al.
 [[paper]](https://arxiv.org/pdf/1603.08029.pdf)
 - 2016
-- overview: a very simple paper
+- overview: simple workshop paper; added some networks to the original resnet

 * Motivation: resnets have multiple levels of feature representation in a single layer
 * Contribution: